 • OCI-based catalog — pull verified server images from Docker Hub’s MCP namespace

 Why it matters: Before MCP Gateway, each AI application (Claude, Cursor, etc.) needed its own MCP server configuration — separate installations, manual updates, credential duplication.
 The Gateway centralizes this into a single management layer.
+The new Dynamic MCP discovery takes this further — agents can now self-configure by searching and adding MCP servers from the catalog during a conversation.

 Docker MCP Catalog